Rías Baixas: Industry

-Fishing and Seafood
+Fishing and seafood

-An especially important industry to Galicia is that of seafood and a large amount of that seafood comes from the Rías Baxias.
+An especially important industry to Galicia is that of seafood and a large amount of that seafood comes from the Rías Baixas.
 Fishing and harvesting the abundant aquatic life that live in the rias is one way of supporting the industry.
 Another is using the area for aquaculture such as mussel farming.
 The port of Vigo is especially important in serving the fishing industry.
 In fact, it has become the leading fishing port in Europe.

 For many of the people who live in Galicia, the ocean and rías have provided their livelihood.
 Approximately 400,000 people make their living from fishing or performing services that help the industry.
 Most of the population of the region is still located near the coast and Vigo is the city with the largest population of the working class in Galicia.
 However, even though the fishing industry remains strong, changes in the world's oceans, such as less available fish, as well as competition with other countries have caused many young people to leave the industry and even the country.